scicloj/clojisr/README.md

 Working on this project, we enjoyed the following tools (partial list):

-* [hara.test](https://cljdoc.org/d/hara/test/3.0.7) for automated docstrings by tests -- see [a minimal usage example](https://github.com/scicloj/hara-test-example)
+* In early versions, [hara.test](https://cljdoc.org/d/hara/test/3.0.7) was used for automated docstrings by tests.
+We may come back to using it.

 * [clj-kondo](https://github.com/borkdude/clj-kondo) for code quality control

+* [notespace](https://github.com/scicloj/notespace) for documentation and tests

 ## License